CSRavasio/oflibnumpy/docs/usage.rst

 library was imported using the command ``import oflibnumpy as of``, and therefore the flow class can be accessed using ``of.Flow`` and the functions using ``of.<function>``.

+There is an equivalent flow library called Oflibpytorch, mostly based on PyTorch tensors.
+Its `code is available on Github`_, and the `documentation is accessible on ReadTheDocs`_.
+This can be advantageous for fast operations, potentially on GPU, when the flow fields are output as a CUDA tensor e.g. by a PyTorch-based deep learning algorithm.

+.. _code is available on Github:  https://github.com/RViMLab/oflibpytorch
+.. _documentation is accessible on ReadTheDocs: https://oflibpytorch.rtfd.io

 The Flow Object
 ---------------
 The custom flow object introduced here has three attributes: vectors :attr:`~oflibnumpy.Flow.vecs`, reference